If photocopier lingo confuses you, then we are here to help educate you, the customer, with our A-Z of device terminology.

 The heart of a photocopier on which the image is formed.
-It consists of an aluminium core with multiple layers of light and charge sensitive material such as selenium, or an organic based material.
+It consists of an aluminium core with multiple layers of light and charges sensitive material such as selenium, or an organic-based material.

 Duplexing is the process of printing, copying or scanning images on both sides of a piece of paper.

 Sorting is done is accomplished by the computer within the copier so no external trays.
 In other words, if you are making two copies of a five-page document a photocopier that does electronic sorting will produce pages 1,2,3,4,5 and then 1,2,3,4,5, unlike a copier that does not electronically sort that would produce pages 1,1,2,2,3,3,4,4,5,5.

 An energy-conserving feature where after copying and a preset time, the photocopier automatically goes into a standby mode in which partial fusing heat is maintained so that a full warm-up period is not necessary for the next copy job.